jshint/jshint.github.io/pages/docs.md

     }
     /*jshint +W089 */

-[This page](/docs/options/) contains a list of all options support by JSHint.
+[This page](/docs/options/) contains a list of all options supported by JSHint.

 #### Switch statements